medboughrara/KUKA-HMI-Dashboard/README.md

 ## Live Demo

-Visit the live demo at: https://medboughrara.github.io/KUKA-HMI-Dashboard/
+Visit the live demo at: still working on

 ## Detailed Installation Guide